John Nix (American football): Arizona Cardinals

 On September 8, 2004, he signed as a free agent with the Arizona Cardinals.
 He was cut on October 6, after being inactive in 3 games.

 Montreal Alouettes

 In 2005, he joined the Montreal Alouettes of the Canadian Football League.
 He began the season as a starter on defense until he injured his shoulder during the eighth game.
 He played one more season for Montreal, before leaving to join the Arena Football League back in the United States.

 Arena Football League (2007–2010)

 In 2007, Nix signed with the Las Vegas Gladiators and registered 2 tackles and one sack in two games.
 He was traded to the New York Dragons on March 13, earning Arena Football League (AFL) All-Rookie honors after playing in 15 games, while making 10.5 tackles, 2 tackles-for-loss, 2 sacks (tied for the team lead) and two quarterback pressures.
 In eight games in 2008, he recorded 8 tackles and one fumble recovery.

-Personal life

-His favorite place to go while on vacation is Amsterdam, and his favorite restaurant is the Waffle House.